Skip to content

 FETO’s business empire

-In 2014, it was estimated that more than 2 million students were enrolled in private FETO-affiliated schools worldwide enrolled in more than 2,000 educational premises, which included charter schools, universities, language centers and religious courses across 160 countries.
+In 2014, it was estimated that more than 2 million students were enrolled in private FETO-affiliated schools worldwide in more than 2,000 educational premises, which included charter schools, universities, language centers and religious courses across 160 countries.

 Crackdown on all domestic business operations occurred leading up to and after the July 15, 2016, coup attempt.